Kiotto-code/Team-Googol/README.md

 - 📷 Accessibility – Easy item drop off and easy item search anytime, anywhere
 - 🤖 AI Matching – Lost item descriptions are matched with stored items using CLIP embeddings + LLM (Gemini 2.5 Flash).
 - 🔐 24/7 Secure Retrieval – RFID card authentication ensures only the rightful owner can unlock the box.
+- 💡 Centralized Admin Panel - Able to control and manage multiple FINDR boxes with just a centralized admin panel
 - 📊 Transparency – Snapshots and logs track every deposit and retrieval.
 - 🌍 Scalability – Multiple FINDR boxes can be deployed across campus, making it very accessible for students to drop-off/collect anywhere
 - 🛠️ Modular Design – Easy to maintain and upgrade with modular hardware components.